 It will be a specific policy of the LAP to provide for recreational access onto the river banks of the Nore, to provide a new linear park and associated walkway along the stream to the south of the village and to provide for new open space associated with any new residential development and in line with development plan standards and the provision of the Sustainable Residential Development Guidelines.

-Map 4.1 below shows lands zoned for open space under the zoning framework plan and further breaks these down into the three categories as outlined above.
+Map 4.1 shows lands zoned for open space under the zoning framework plan.